DoWG Unleashed: An Efficient Universal Parameter-Free Gradient Descent Method: Introduction

 \section{Introduction}

 We study the fundamental optimization problem

-where $f$ is a convex function, and $\mathcal{X}$ is a convex, closed, and (potentially) compact subset of $\mathbb{R}^d$.
-We focus on first-order gradient-based methods, as they scale well when the model dimensionality $d$ is large~\citep{bottou16_optim_method_large_scale_machin_learn}.
+where $f$ is a convex function, and $\mathcal{X}$ is a convex, closed, and bounded subset of $\mathbb{R}^d$.
+We assume $f$ has at least one minimizer $x_{\ast} \in \mathcal{X}$.
+We focus on gradient descent and its variants, as they are widely adopted and scale well when the model dimensionality $d$ is large~\citep{bottou16_optim_method_large_scale_machin_learn}.
 The optimization problem~\eqref{eq:opt} finds many applications: in solving linear systems, logistic regression, support vector machines, and other areas of machine learning~\citep{boyd_vandenberghe_2004}.
 Equally important, methods designed for (stochastic) convex optimization also influence the intuition for and design of methods for nonconvex optimization-- for example, momentum~\citep{polyak64}, AdaGrad~\citep{duchi11_adagrad}, and Adam~\citep{kingma14_adam} were all first analyzed in the convex optimization framework.

 As models become larger and more complex, the cost and environmental impact of training have rapidly grown as well~\citep{sharir20_cost_train_nlp_model,patterson21_carbon_emiss_large_neural_networ_train}.
 Therefore, it is vital that we develop more efficient and effective methods of solving machine learning optimization tasks.
 One of the chief challenges in applying gradient-based methods is that they often require tuning one or more stepsize parameters~\citep{goodfellow2016_deep_learning}, and the choice of stepsize can significantly influence a method's convergence speed as well as the quality of the obtained solutions, especially in deep learning~\citep{wilson17_margin_value_adapt_gradien_method_machin_learn}.